China–South Korea relations: Late 1980s into the 1990s

 Other international relations changes in the late 1980s and early 1990s helped improve relations between China and South Korea.
 Following diplomatic normalization between South Korea and the Soviet Union, China's own improving relations with Moscow, and the simultaneous admission of North Korea and South Korea to the United Nations in 1991, China became less concerned with North Korea's reaction to China's improving ties with South Korea.

 South Korea had been an ally of the Republic of China.
-In May 1988, formal diplomatic relations were established between South Korea and the PRC.
+On 24 August 1992, formal diplomatic relations were established between South Korea and the PRC.
 South Korea stated that the PRC was "the sole legal government of China".
 A peace treaty was also signed at the ceremony declaring an official end of hostilities between South Korea and China as a result of the 1953 Korean Armistice Agreement.
 On September 3, 1994, China withdrew from the Military Armistice Commission at Panmunjom, which left only North Korea and the United Nations Command as the only participants in the Korean Armistice Agreement.
 South Korea never signed the agreement.